cokelaer/easydev/doc/source/index.rst

-Note also that **easydev** was starting a few years ago and that some functionalities did not exists back then but do now in e.g. standard modules of Python.
+Note also that **easydev** was starting a few years ago and that some functionalities did not exist back then.
+Some functionalities available in easydev may now exist in standard modules of Python.